alexandros3015/tank-game/README.md

 ## How to play

 Kill the enemy tank by shooting it with bullets until it dies.
 I probably didn't need to explain that to you but it's here if you need it 🙃

+## Requirements

+- A working computer (important that it does work)
+- A friend (we all know you have none)
+- God level reflexes
+- Why are you playing this random ass game